realpython/realpython-blog/2015/2015-06-17-handling-user-authentication-with-angular-and-flask.markdown

 1. Assuming the server indicates that a user is not logged in, the client is immediately asked to log in.
 1. Once logged in, the Angular app then tracks the user's login status.

-> This tutorial uses Python [3.4](https://www.python.org/download/releases/3.4.0/) and Angular [1.3.15](https://code.angularjs.org/1.3.15/docs/api).

 ## Getting Started

-First, grab the boilerplate code from the [repo](https://github.com/realpython/flask-angular-auth/releases/tag/v1), activate a virtual environment and install the requirements.
+First, grab the boilerplate code from the [repo](https://github.com/realpython/flask-angular-auth/releases/tag/v1.1), activate a virtual environment, and install the requirements.

 Then create the initial migration: